DeltaVCode/cr-201d4/class-01/README.md

 <a id="toolbelt"></a>

-## Verify Student Toolbelts
+## Verify Student Tool-belts

 By doing a few quick tests and exercises, as detailed below, we will ensure that you have functionality of all of the core pieces of your development environment:
 - VSCode: type `code` in the command line to verify that it opens properly.
 Command line tools may need to be installed
 - VSCode packages: ensure that the linter is enabled
 - Chrome: how to open Chrome from the console, and how to open the developer tools in Chrome
 - Git: enter `which git` in the command line to verify installation
-- Directory structure: together we will set up a directory at ~/codefellows/201/ in which you will store your classwork.
+- Directory structure: together we will set up a directory at `~/deltav/201/` in which you will store your classwork.
 We will go over directory structure in general and compare it to GUI

 [-top-](#top)